geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 ### Observation

 An Observation is a textual comment (and, typically, a picture) provided by a Gardener regarding a specific Planting at a specific point in time.

+If a Gardener wishes to make a comment about a non-Planting issue (i.e. their Garden, or the Chapter, or whatever), they can use the Chat Rooms for Gardens and Chapters.

+The essential difference is that an Observation will be "carried along" with a Planting---in other words, when the Gardener retrieves a View of a specific Planting, they will also see all of the Observations associated with that Planting.
+We hope that this will help create a useful historical record of a Planting.

 #### ObservationID management